FAQ - Children

 Can I attend the session with my child?

 It is preferable for at lest one parent to attend the initial appointment with a child or adolescent so that everyone understands the process and there is the opportunity to share different perspectives on the presenting issues.
 However, thought should be given to what and how information should be shared in the presence of the child.
 It may be more appropriate to provide background information through an email or to schedule a separate parent session (this session is not currently funded under Medicare).

 Following the first session it is up to the child to choose when a parent is present during the appointment.
 For younger children parents are likely to attend many of the sessions, while for adolescents they may attend relatively few.
 Parental attendance can be useful when skills are being developed or during psychoeducation sessions so parents have a better understanding of the issues and the coping strategies being developed.
 Child/Adolescent only sessions are appropriate to allow privacy and independence.
 Information shared in these sessions will remain confidential unless there is a safety concern.

 Are after school sessions available?

-Unfortunately Michaela currently only works between 9am and 3pm Monday to Friday so some school will be missed in order to attend appointments.
-However as appointments will only once every 1-2 weeks for a short period and will then be spaced out further, the disruption to schooling should be minimal especially if appointments are scheduled to ensure that the same class is not missed too often.
+Unfortunately Michaela currently only works between 9am and 3pm Monday to Thursday so some school will be missed in order to attend appointments.
+However as appointments will likely only occur every 1-2 weeks for a short period and will then be spaced further out, the disruption to schooling should be minimal especially if appointments are scheduled to ensure that the same class is not missed too often.